Installing and Configuring the TaxJar Sales Tax Automation Module

 page last edited on 13 July 2018

-To install the TaxJar module follow the general instructions from Installing addons from the Marketplace.
+To install the addon TaxJar, follow the general instructions from Installing Addons from the Marketplace.

-Once installed and enabled proceed to the module settings page:
+Once installed and enabled proceed to the addon settings page:

 You’ll see a screen of the kind: